top of page

 what are the downsides of honeymoon registries

-Kayaking to waterfalls, exploring ancient ruins, private sailing excursions, cooking classes with world-renown chefs...there is no limit to the amazing life-enriching experiences you can have during your honeymoon.
+Kayaking to waterfalls, exploring ancient ruins, private sailing excursions, cooking classes with world-renowned chefs...there is no limit to the amazing life-enriching experiences you can have during your honeymoon.
 But there's, a caveat: make sure you have time to do all the fun things you listed.
 The last thing you want to happen is to overbook your honeymoon, leaving your loved ones at home wondering what you did with the money they spent on your surf lessons.
 There may be days where you are exhausted (you just got married for crying out loud, it's a lot of work), you might be catching a cold or you may not feel well, the weather may suck.
 Factor in the unexpected as well as down time so you're not racing to the finish line to experience everything purchased from your registry.
 There's nothing worse than needing a vacation from your vacation.

 Then, there are the fees.
 Be sure to do your research ahead of time to see how the platform makes money from your guests.
 There are typically small fees associated, like 2.5% of the gift amount for credit card processing.
 But when you really think about it, by the time a guest gets done paying for taxes, gift wrapping, shipping and handling, it's likely much higher than that.
 Some of our favorite honeymoon registries are Honeyfund, Wanderable and Zola.